 Construction law is a vital part of any building process.
-Monitoring every step of the construction process from pre-sale to abatement, one way to learn about the byzantine and nuanced construction laws and state and local regulations is to ask questions to a professional who has experience in the law.
+Monitoring every step of the construction process from pre-sale to abatement, one way to learn about the nuanced and complicated construction laws and state and local regulations is to ask questions to a professional who has experience in the law.
 This saves the owner or management team both time and money.
 Whether a builder or homeowner, retaining or getting advised by a construction lawyer can be of great benefit throughout the entire process from initial planning to construction and more.

 What Are Key Terms?

 The client (or employer) is the party for which any of the construction work or building is carried out.
 The contractor (also known as the builder) builds the project but may also carry out design.
-Subcontractors (trade workers) are retained by the contractor, and may be used carry out specialized tasks like electrical and plumbing, as well as other physical site work.
+Subcontractors (trade workers) are retained by the contractor and may be used carry out specialized tasks like electrical and plumbing, as well as other physical site work.